atrahhdis/kf3st/The Three Speed Transmission - an unofficial collection of texts by Kenneth Folk - Kenneth Folk.md

 Answer: Start with your eyes open as you gaze at the kasina object.
 You can close them if they get tired, or if you want to explore the images "on the backs of your eyelids," or if you enter jhana and want to devote all of your attention to body sensations or mental phenomena.
 The best thing is to experiment and build a base of experience upon which to build your practice.

-**Question: - The Visuddhimagga talks about the "counterpart sign" (patibhaga-nimitta) also known as "mental image"
-- Does any body can explain me what the old guy meant?
+**Question: - The Visuddhimagga talks about the "counterpart sign" (patibhaga-nimitta) also known as "mental image"** **- Does any body can explain me what the old guy meant?
 Is it symbolic/poetic language or something concrete (seen a the light with the eyes closed, etc)?**<br>
 **- What should I look for?<br>**
 **- The description goes like this: "...But the counterpart sign appears as if breaking out from the learning sign, and a hundred times, a thousand times more purified, like a looking-glass disk drawn from its case, like a mother-of-pearl dish well washed, like the moon's disk coming out from behind a cloud, like cranes against a thunder cloud.
 But it has neither color nor shape; for if it had, it would be cognizable by the eye, gross, susceptible of comprehension (by insight) and stamped with the three characteristics.
 But it is not like that.
 For it is born only of perception in one who has obtained concentration, being a mere mode of appearance (Vism.
 125-26; PP.130) "**